 Challenge number Detail of challenge 1 Communication, Language and Literacy on entry to Reception Year is an area which requires focus.
 Children's baseline is low and has been highlighted as an area of immediate need.
+Mobility in the school is the highest it has ever been, with a significant number of children arriving mid year with varied prior experiences.
+Phonics, early Reading and Spoken English are key learning foci.
 2 Children often have an isolated life outside of school and may not have access to clubs, extracurricular experiences and may, as a result have a low cultural capital.
 3 A significant proportion of our PP eligible children also are on our SEND register, requiring individual plans and support to be provided.
 Enhanced teaching and learning and Quality First Teaching needs to be ensured to provide children with adapted teaching and scaffolding / support in the required areas.
+Some children are SEND / PP and EAL, and required a carefully planned curriculum and intervention offer needs to be provided to meet the changing needs of the children.
 4 A number of children in the school are deemed to be disadvantaged for a number of reasons but do not meet the criteria for PP funding.
 This can be an issue where funded trips and activities are concerned.
 5 There are more boys who qualify for PP than girls.
-Writing is the area which has been identified as most in need of support, this is an area when careful curriculum planning and delivery is required to engage and motivate boys.
-6 Writing stamina has been identified as an area which requires development.
+Writing is the area that has been identified as most in need of support, this is an area when careful curriculum planning and delivery is required to engage and motivate boys.

+6 Writing stamina has been identified as an area that requires development.
 Children often lack practice and require opportunities to write at length and in a range of different contexts.
 7 Mathematical fluency and arithmetic is an area where children are lacking sufficient skill.
 Including Times Tables and rapid recall mental Maths.
 This lack of fluency impact upon the children's ability to access and complete reasoning and problem solving activities and tasks.